 In the employment market, AI is already being employed with stringent regulations and algorithms that immediately disqualify an employee’s résumé if it does not meet the company’s requirements.

-Advanced Artificial intelligence programs, such as Rezi, Jobseeker, and others, are assisting job searchers in creating great credentials and finding the perfect position for their skills.
+Advanced artificial intelligence programs, such as Rezi, Jobseeker, and others, are assisting job seekers in creating great credentials and finding the perfect position for their skills.

 Future of AI in Education